 Hit Me With a White One

-Byron (née Garrick) was, of course, Uriah Heep's original singer, from their days as Spice in the late '60s until he terminally pissed keyboardist/chief writer Ken Hensley off enough to trigger a 'him or me' situation in 1976.
-Presumably recorded around the same time as the 'not as bad as its predecessor' Return to Fantasy, a full half of Take No Prisoners involves at least one Heep member on the compositional front, while Mick Box and Lee Kerslake play throughout the album, alongside relative unknowns bassist Denny Ball and keyboardist Lou Stonebridge, co-author of all but one of the album's songs.
-Despite their differences, Hensley appears on acoustic guitar, and Heep's then-bassist John Wetton adds his ex-Crimson Mellotron to a couple of tracks.
+David "Byron" Garrick was, of course, Uriah Heep's original singer, from their days as Spice in the late '60s until he terminally pissed keyboardist/chief writer Ken Hensley off enough to trigger a 'him or me' situation in 1976.
+Presumably recorded around the same time as the 'not as bad as its predecessor' Return to Fantasy, a full half of 1975's Take No Prisoners involves at least one Heep member on the compositional front, while Mick Box and Lee Kerslake play throughout the album, alongside relative unknowns bassist Denny Ball and keyboardist Lou Stonebridge, co-author of all but one of the album's songs, while, despite their differences, Hensley appears on acoustic guitar.
 The album opens excellently with Man Full Of Yesterdays, essentially a lost Heep track, with several other decent efforts (Silver White Man, Midnight Flyer) only slightly spoiled by the substandard boogie of Steamin' Along and Saturday Night and the drippy balladry of Love Song.
-Basically, and against all odds, this is unexpectedly better than anything from Wonderworld, Return to Fantasy (bar its killer title track) or Byron's last Heep album, High & Mighty.
+Basically, against all the odds, this is unexpectedly better than anything from Wonderworld, Return to Fantasy (bar its killer title track) or Byron's last Heep album, High & Mighty.
 Had I known, I'd have bought a copy years ago...

 See: Uriah Heep